Police Officer – Eagle Mountain Lake

 - Must have High School Diploma or GED

-- Must successfully complete Marine Vessel Operations Courses and Marine Law Enforcement Courses as prescribed by the District
+- Marine Vessel Operations Courses and Marine Law Enforcement Courses as prescribed by the District

-- Must maintain residence within 20 minutes of the Law Enforcement Division Office to facilitate a timely response in emergency situations
+- Main full time residence within 20 minutes of the Law Enforcement Division Office

 Essential functions and responsibilities: (Duties are illustrative, not inclusive and may vary by individual assignment):

 - Performs routine patrol within the geographical boundaries of the District utilizing various assets including patrol vehicle, watercraft, ATV’s and bicycles to secure life and property, observe situations, report suspicious or criminal activity, hazardous conditions and deter crime by providing high visibility.

 - Responds to emergency calls for service including, watercraft accidents, suspicious activities and other incidents to protect public safety, property and to resolve conflicts, diffuse situations and enforce laws and ordinances.